vtjeng/MIPVerify.jl/README.md

     + Perturbations of bounded l-infty norm
     + Perturbations where the image is convolved with an adversarial blurring kernel
   + Utility functions for:
-    + Evaluating the robustness of a network on multiple samples in a dataset, with good support for pausing and resuming evaluation or running solvers with different parameters
+    + Evaluating the robustness of a network on multiple samples in a dataset, with good support for pausing and resuming evaluation or running optimizers with different parameters
   + MNIST and CIFAR10 datasets for verification
   + Sample neural networks, including the networks verified in our paper.

 ## Results in Brief
 Below is a modified version of Table 1 from our paper, where we report the adversarial error for classifiers to bounded perturbations with l-infinity norm-bound `eps`.
 For our verifier, a time limit of 120s per sample is imposed.
-Gaps between our bounds correspond to cases where the solver reached the time limit for some samples.
+Gaps between our bounds correspond to cases where the optimizer reached the time limit for some samples.
 Error is over the full MNIST test set of 10,000 samples.

 | Dataset | Training Approach | `eps` | Lower<br>Bound<br>(PGD Error) | Lower<br>Bound<br>(ours) | Upper<br>Bound<br>(SOA)\^ | Upper<br>Bound<br>(ours)| Name in package\* |
 |---|---|---|---|---|---|---|---|